-A) Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Friday-Saturday, May 17-18, 2024 at assigned locations across the state.
+A) Sectional Tournament: Class 1A and 2A sectional tournaments will be held on Friday-Saturday, May 23-24, 2025 at assigned locations across the state.

-1) There will be 16 sites for Class 1A and 16 sites for Class 2A.

-2) To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
+- 1) There will be 16 sites for Class 1A and 16 sites for Class 2A. - 2) To complete the tournament on Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play on Friday afternoon (after school hours).
 If the local manager wishes to begin the competition on Friday before 4:00 p.m., written consent of the principal from each participating school is required.
 Sectional managers will send to the principals from participating schools the IHSA Tennis Request for Earlier Start Time Form for their approval.
-This document can be located online and in the tennis manual.
+This document can be located online and in the tennis manual. - 3) When inclement weather is forecasted for Friday and/or Saturday, the local manager may, at their discretion if the number of entries warrant, elect to begin tournament play outdoors on Thursday of Week 46.
+Written consent of the principal from each participating school is required by using the IHSA Tennis Request for Earlier Start Time Form to obtain approval.

-B) State Final Tournament: The state final tournament will be hosted by Palatine High School in Palatine on May 23-25, 2024.
+B) State Final Tournament: The state final tournament will be hosted by Palatine High School in Palatine on May 29-31, 2025.